How to start a carpentry business

 Google reviews, in particular, carry their weight in gold when it comes to boosting your presence in the search rankings – i.e., making sure your website gets found by potential customers.

 So, when you get your business up and running, and the work comes rolling in, make sure to ask your customers to leave a Google review.
-And if you feel uncomfortable asking your customers for reviews, then you can read our blog on how to ask for customer feedback blog for tips on how to do this.
+And if you feel uncomfortable asking your customers for reviews, then you can read our blog how to ask for customer feedback for tips on how to do this.

 4. Don’t neglect local marketing strategies